OXID-eSales/developer_documentation/update/eshop_from_6x_to_6y/update_default.rst

 Default update (minor/patch) starting from version 6.0.0
 ========================================================

-The following steps need to be done when you want to update your shop from any 6.x.x to a higher 6.x.x version.
+The following steps need to be done when you want to update your compilation from any 6.x.x to a higher 6.x.x version.
 In case you need to do more we will explicitly name those steps.

 1. Please edit the `oxid-esales/oxideshop-metapackage` version requirement in your root :file:`composer.json` file by changing